Aachen: Roads

 Aachen is connected to the Autobahn A4 (west-east), A44 (north-south) and A544 (a smaller motorway from the A4 to the Europaplatz near the city centre).
 There are plans to eliminate traffic jams at the Aachen road interchange.

 Airport

 Maastricht Aachen Airport (IATA: MST, ICAO: EHBK) is the main airport of Aachen and Maastricht.
 It is located around 15 nmi northwest of Aachen.
 There is a shuttle-service between Aachen and the airport.
+However, the airport only offers limited European destinations.
+The nearest major international airports are Cologne Bonn Airport, located 88 km east and Düsseldorf Airport, located 97.1 km northeast of Aachen.

 Recreational aviation is served by the (formerly military) Aachen Merzbrück Airfield.

 Charlemagne Prize

 Since 1950, a committee of Aachen citizens annually awards the Charlemagne Prize (Karlspreis) to personalities of outstanding service to the unification of Europe.
 It is traditionally awarded on Ascension Day at the City Hall.
 In 2016, the Charlemagne Award was awarded to Pope Francis.

 The International Charlemagne Prize of Aachen was awarded in the year 2000 to US president Bill Clinton, for his special personal contribution to co-operation with the states of Europe, for the preservation of peace, freedom, democracy and human rights in Europe, and for his support of the enlargement of the European Union.
 In 2004, Pope John Paul II's efforts to unite Europe were honoured with an "Extraordinary Charlemagne Medal", which was awarded for the only time ever.